Matir/blog/_posts/2018-09-14-course-review-software-defined-radio-with-hackrf.md

 in the class.
 I was hoping for a little bit more of this, but given the detail in the other content, I am not disappointed.

-Michael pointed out that the course predominantly focuses on getting signals from the air to a digital series of 0 an 1 bits, and then leaves the remainder to tools like python for adding meaning and interpretation of the bits.
+Mike pointed out that the course primarily focuses on getting signals from the air to a digital series of 0 an 1 bits, and then leaves the remainder to tools like python for adding meaning and interpretation of the bits.
 While I understand this (and, admittedly, at that point it's similar to decoding an